bitmagier/sensor-light/README.md

 ## Software

-Complete program code is included.
+Complete program code is included under `/code`

 We are going to use an ESP32-H2 SoC with Rust embedded Toolchain with the `[std]` lib.
 Here is an overview of what's needed to build and run the software: